machinatoonist/machinatoonist/README.md

 ### 💼 Where I Work

-With Coles Advanced Analytics and AI and Maltem Australia
+With `Coles Advanced Analytics & AI` and Maltem Australia

 ### ✏️ Left School With